 Students will focus on a project or major assignment on a data-driven topic in at least four other classes over the junior and senior years, in consultation with the course teacher and the Data-Driven Change Coordinator.
 At least one project will involve a collaborative, group effort and one project must be a math modeling activity.
 Projects must earn a B or above.
 These will be developed and accomplished in other disciplines, for example:

 In a History or Religion course, the student will research, quantify, model, and complete an analysis of the impacts of fossil energy use worldwide; develop a public policy strategy to address the global warming implications of the changes over time; and calculate the benefits of the proposed program.
 These projects will be designed by the student in consultation with the certificate director, approved by the relevant teacher (when appropriate), and approved by the certificate director.
 Once graded by the teacher, the project work is forwarded to the director, who will review with the student and approve the work as a submission to the certificate portfolio.

-Students will engage in a Senior Project with a data-driven focus.
+Students will engage in an off-campus project or program with a data-driven focus.
 This could be independently designed or students can tailor an existing Westtown program to fit the criteria.
 Any international project would be a hands-on experience that would reinforce or amplify data analysis projects already completed on campus.